Splunk Cloud Platform

 Durable search timestamp tracking options

 The durable cursor for a scheduled report can track timestamps for either event time (_time) or indexed time (_indextime).
-When you enable durable search processing for a scheduled report that is running an event search, you choose what kind of timestamp it tracks.
+When you configure durable search processing for a scheduled report that is running an event search, you choose what kind of timestamp it tracks.

 If your scheduled report is running a metric search, you can choose only _time.
 The metric data points returned by metric searches do not have the _indextime field.
 If your target data (for example, summary index or data model acceleration) for a nonmetric search does not contain _indextime, you can choose only _time.